RussH/Asterisk-Click2Call-Manifest-v3/README.md

-# Asterisk Click2Call (Manifest V3)
+# Asterisk Click To Call (Manifest V3)

-This is a Manifest V3 version of a basic Asterisk Click2Call extension.
+This is a Manifest V3 version of a basic Asterisk Click To Call extension.
 I looked at the defunct Bitree Click2Call extension to see how to build a proper URL.
 Unlike that one, this extension does not track or record any user behaviour whatsoever.
-For Asterisk using AMI only (Asterisk v12 or higher).
+This extension is for Asterisk using AMI only (Asterisk v12 or higher).

 ## Overview

-This extension allows you to click on a highlighted phone number on a webpage and have Asterisk place a call via a callback mechanism.
+This extension allows you to right-click on a highlighted phone number on a webpage and via the context menu have Asterisk place a call via a callback mechanism.
 The extension constructs a URL based on settings saved in Chrome Storage, and the URL follows the format required by Asterisk’s ARI interface.

 ## Click2Call Callback URL Format

-The extension builds the following URL format to initiate a call, you can prove it's working by using curl:
+The extension builds the following URL format to initiate a call, you can prove it's working without the extension by using curl to replicate the callback request:

 ```bash
 curl -v -X POST "http://192.168.0.1:8088/ari/channels?endpoint=Local/999@all&extension=01234567890&callerId=01234567890&timeout=15&context=all&api_key=clicktocall:clicktocall_secret"